franzholz/tt_board/Documentation/Administrator/Index.rst

 You must set the constant :code:`PIDprivacyPolicy` to the page id which shows your DSGVO or GDPR information.
 This is a legal requirement.
 You must use a front end registration extension to register the users.
 They must already have agreed to your privacy policy.
 If you use the forum without logged in front end users, then a privacy policy checkbox will appear in the forum entry form.
-You can overwrite the default texts by the _LOCAL_LANG setup.
+You can overwrite the default texts by the :code:`_LOCAL_LANG` setup.

 Example Setup